dsserted/Tumblr-archiver/README.md

 ```
 python tumblrcrawler.py 123456789asdfghjkl dsserted D:\MyFolder
 ```
 this command will create a folder named after your blog, which will contain all downloaded media and a json file, posts.json, which holds all your posts.
+If this process gets interrupted, make sure to start fresh, since posts are installed newest first and an aborted run may lead to duplicated posts.
+To update your blog, simply run this command: It will fetch how many posts there are currently available on your tumblr vs on your archive, and fetch the difference from newest posts.
 * To generate the html file, run:
 ```
 python crawler_viewer.py D:\path\to\output\blogname --blog_name "My Blog" --blog_title "My Blog Title"